Hop-Skip-FortiJump-FortiJump-Higher - Fortinet FortiManager CVE-2024-47575

 Jumping Higher

 This just about brings you up-to-date with the FortiJump vulnerability.
-You can be a little more up-to-date if you watch a Mandiant and Fortinet vulnerability about this absolute disaster (in our opinion), you’ll get a CPE for your CISSP, and you’ll get to hear someone whine about FortiJump Higher.
+You can be a little more up-to-date if you watch a Mandiant and Fortinet webinar about this situation, you’ll get a CPE for your CISSP, and you’ll get to hear someone whine about FortiJump Higher.

 As you can predict, the story never ends so simply - let’s continue.